A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Introduction

 \section{Introduction}

-Solving a system of linear equations $Pz=q$ is a fundamental problem with numerous applications spanning various areas of science and engineering.
+\IEEEPARstart{S}{olving} a system of linear equations $Pz=q$ is a fundamental problem with numerous applications in science and engineering.
 In this paper, we address the problem of decentralizedly solving such equations over a network of $N$ agents, whereby each agent $i$ observes a symmetric positive definite matrix $P_i\in\mathbb{R}^{n\times n}$ and a vector $q_i\in\mathbb{R}^n$, and {\em all} of them wish to find the unique solution $z\in\mathbb{R}^n$ to

-Since each agent $i$ knows only its own $P_i$ and $q_i$, none of them is able to individually solve \eqref{eq:sumPz=sumqintro}.
-As a result, they must cooperatively do so, preferably without any centralized coordination.